shubhamkalsait/on-cdec-b19/kubernetes/README.md

 Create a cluster - control plane

 ## Kubernetes Objects
-- Pod - Smallest deployable entity of the k8s.
+- Pod: Smallest deployable entity of the k8s.
 Wrapper around the container
-- Service - Expose the application
+- Service: Expose the application
     - ClusterIP
     - NodePort
+    - LoadBalancer
-- Namespace - Devide you cluster
+- Namespace: Devide you cluster
 - ReplicationController - Manage replicas of the pod
 - ReplicaSet - Manage replicas of the pod
 - deployment - Manage replicas of the pod